ozone-his/ozone-docs/docs/implementers/logging.md

     Keep Loki labels minimal and use JSON pipe for detailed filtering.
 High cardinality labels can significantly impact Loki performance.

-## Atlernative: Directly accessing logs using Docker CLI
+## Alternative: Directly accessing logs using Docker CLI

 As an alternative (if you are not running the logging service or just require quick access) you can still access logs directly in the terminal: